eden-chung/AnoteML/README.md

 ## Next Steps
 In a limited time frame, and as full time college students, there were many limitations to our model that we recognized but were not able to address.

-1. Our model was trained using a training set that we manually created.
-As students, we obviously do not have the best understanding of the answers that industry analysts may be seeking, and since our model is fine-tuned on this training data the accuracy could be further improved by having better, and more, training data.
+1. Our model was trained using a training set that we manually created, meaning we had a very small training set.
+In addition, as students, we obviously do not have the best understanding of the answers that industry analysts may be seeking, and since our model is fine-tuned on this training data the accuracy could be further improved by having better, and more, training data.
 2. The model uses ChromaDB and upon asking a question, creates a new database, then deletes it.
 This process is time-consuming and can take between 20-60 seconds for a single prompt, which is not ideal.
 The model could be improved by optimizing this performance.
 3. Currently, the model uses OpenAI's GPT-3.5 as a base model.
 Ideally, the entire model could be hosted locally to reduce privacy concerns.
 Instead of using OpenAI's GPT-3.5, we could use a locally hosted model such as Meta's LLaMA.
 4. The model is specific to 10-K documents right now, but to scale up, we could train the model to answer questions on other financial documents too.